yosrahelal/paladin/architecture/programming_model.md

 1. The transaction is pre-verified off-chain before submission
     - The smart contract records the proof of the pre-verification, but cannot directly verify it
-    - The identity of the verifier(s) are known and trusted by the parties transacting
+    - The identity of the verifier(s) are known and trusted by the parties transacting on that contract
     - The smart contract only allows spending by the authorized notary / endorsement-group
     - Example 1: the issuer of a particular tokenized deposit / digital asset
     - Example 2: the members of a privacy group signing off on every transaction (more on this later)